hexalang/Hexa/docs/reference.md

 let b Double = 1.23 // 64-bit float inferred from the usage
 let exp Float = 1.2e-5 // 32-bit float inferred from the usage

-0.123 // NOTE the 0. upfront prefix is required for float literals
+// Floating point literals cannot start or end with a dot 0.123 // NOTE the 0. upfront prefix is required for float literals
 // .123 // Error
 // 123. // Error - suffix .0 is required